liqula/re-fine/pkg/frontend/styleguide/drafts/notes.md

 - we *could* inline the svg into haskell, and use TH to keep the svg sources exposed to haskell-oblivious web design.  no strong reasons against this.
 - instead, we allow for color variables (and nothing else) in the svg code and compile that away with a custom preprocessor.
 3 svg files for each icon, but only one source file.
 - circles are done with background-radius.

-### open questions

-- how do we scale down the images to fit into the radius?  same factor for all of them?  which one?  if it's different, can we do that inside the svgs somehow?  in css it would be cheapest, but then it would be nice to have one universally applicable factor.  or should the svg be circled to begin with?

 ## tile titles